Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 Before Unity 2019.3, each Light in HDRP exposed several options for the shadow map bias.
 From 2019.3, HDRP has replaced every option, except for **Normal Bias**, with **Slope-Scale Depth Bias**.
 Introducing this property makes the shadow map bias setup fairly different to what it was.
 This means that, if the default values lead to unexpected results, you may need a new setup for the bias on each Light.

+Also, before Unity 2019.3, PCSS had a different parametrization.
+Since 2019.3, the shadow softness is controlled by angular diameter on directional lights and by shape radius for point and spot lights.
+To convert the previous shadow softness to a shape radius, an approximate function is: `0.333 * oldSoftness * (shadowResolution / 512)`.
+Moreover, the *Minimum filter size* option is now called *Minimum Blur Intensity*; this is functionally equivalent but simply remaps the previous range [0 ...
+0.0001] to [0 ...
+1].

 ## Lights

 From Unity 2019.3, the available Light types are Directional, Point, Spot, and Area so that they match the types in the Built-in Renderer.
 You can select the shape of Area lights (from Rectangle, Tube, and Disc) after your select Area as your Light type.